Anele-Aneal-Tose/Real-Time-Fitness-Tracker/Reflection.md

 ### State vs. Activity Diagrams:
 * State: Focused on object lifecycles (e.g., User Account’s lifecycle from registration to closure).
 * Activity: Emphasized end-to-end processes (e.g., steps to generate a report).

+___

+## Assignment 9
+___
+<p> Designing the domain model and class diagram for the Real-Time Fitness Tracker system was both insightful and
+challenging.
+This task pushed me to abstract complex real-world interactions into modular components while ensuring alignment with the use cases, functional requirements, and behavioral models developed in Assignments 4 through 8.</p>

+___

+### Challenges:
+___
+* Abstraction: Deciding whether to model Trainer as a subclass or a separate entity.
+Chose inheritance to avoid redundancy.
+* Relationships: Balancing multiplicity (e.g., limiting devices per user) while ensuring scalability.
+* Alignment: Validating that class methods (e.g., track(), generate()) map to use cases like "Track Fitness Data" and "Generate Reports."

+## Trade-offs:
+___
+* Inheritance vs. Composition: Used inheritance for Trainer to simplify permissions but avoided overcomplicating roles like "Admin."
+* Granularity: Combined fitness metrics into FitnessData instead of creating separate classes for steps, calories, etc.

+## Lessons Learned:
+___
+* Object-oriented design emphasizes reusability (e.g., inheritance) and encapsulation (e.g., separating data processing in FitnessData).
+* Clear relationships and constraints are critical for enforcing business rules (e.g., device limits).

+## Alignment with Prior Work:
+___
+* The WorkoutRecommendation class supports Use Case 5 from Assignment 5.
+* State diagrams from Assignment 8 (e.g., FitnessData states like "tracking") are reflected in methods like track() and process().

+___